DrDeath/phpbb-ext-f1webtip/README.md

 Your forum users can tip race results and collect points.
 Current season standings ( users / drivers / teams ) are listet on a statistic page and on the user profile.

-## Notice
-This extension supports only database types mySQL and MariaDB

 ## Installation